Zeta functions of dynamically tame Liouville domains: Introduction

 \subsection{Outline of the rest of the paper}

-Section \ref{sec:prelim} reviews background on persistence modules (slightly modified for our situation) and defines a zeta function for persistence modules.
+Section~\ref{sec:prelim} reviews background on persistence modules (slightly modified for our situation) and defines a zeta function for persistence modules.
 Section \ref{sec:nondegenerate} reviews the filtered equivariant symplectic homology of nondegenerate Liouville domains.
-Section \ref{sec:inverselimit} uses an inverse limit construction to extend the definition of filtered equivariant symplectic homology to all Liouville domains, and to show that it is invariant under exact symplectomorphisms of the interior.
-Section \ref{sec:algebraic} uses some algebra to deduce invariance of the zeta function for open nondegenerate Liouville domains (Theorem~\ref{thm:nondegenerate}).
-Section \ref{sec:degeneratecase} investigates the degenerate case in more detail, introduces the ``dynamically tame'' condition, and proves Theorem~\ref{thm:tame}.
-Finally, Section \ref{sec:computations} computes examples of zeta functions (Propositions~\ref{prop:toric} and \ref{prop:s1inv}).
+Section~\ref{sec:inverselimit} uses an inverse limit construction to extend the definition of filtered equivariant symplectic homology to all Liouville domains, and to show that it is invariant under exact symplectomorphisms of the interior.
+Section~\ref{sec:algebraic} uses some algebra to deduce invariance of the zeta function for open nondegenerate Liouville domains (Theorem~\ref{thm:nondegenerate}).
+Section~\ref{sec:degeneratecase} investigates the degenerate case in more detail, introduces the ``dynamically tame'' condition, and proves Theorem~\ref{thm:tame}.
+Finally, Section~\ref{sec:computations} computes examples of zeta functions (Propositions~\ref{prop:toric} and \ref{prop:s1inv}).

+\begin{remark} The definition of the zeta function in this paper does not require the full persistence module structure of equivariant symplectic homology, e.g.\ the lengths of bars; see the discussion in \S\ref{sec:zetabarcode}.
+In a followup paper, we plan to use more of the persistence module structure of equivariant symplectic homology to classify some open toric domains up to symplectomorphism. \end{remark}

 \paragraph{Acknowledgments.} The author thanks the participants of the conferences ``Persistence Homology in Symplectic and Contact Topology'' in Albi in June 2023, and ``Workshop on Conservative Dynamics and Symplectic Geometry'' in IMPA in August 2023, for helpful feedback on preliminary versions of this work.
+The author thanks the anonymous referee for many helpful comments.